Monacan Indian Nation: Claims and recognition as Native American

 In the early 1980s, Peter Houck, a local physician, published Indian Island in Amherst County, in which he speculated that the free people of color in the region during the antebellum era were in part descendants of the Monacan tribe.
 While this population had claimed an Indian cultural identity since the turn of the 20th century, Houck was the first to link some of them to the Monacan tribal identity.
 Prior to Houck's book, most people claiming Native American ancestry in that vicinity had identified as Cherokee, which were well-known in the Southeast.
 Many of the local families continue to claim Cherokee instead of Monacan ancestry.

 In 1988, the Monacan Tribe incorporated as a nonprofit organization to establish its presence.
 In 1989, the tribe was officially recognized by the State of Virginia.
 Other tribes recognized by the state include the Chickahominy, Eastern Chickahominy, Mattaponi, Nansemond, Pamunkey, Rappahannock, Upper Mattaponi, Patawomeck, Nottoway, and Cheroenhaka (Nottoway) tribes.

 On January 30, 2018, federal recognition status was granted to the Monacan Nation and five other tribes in Virginia through passage by Congress of the Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2017.
 President Trump signed the bill approved by both houses of Congress.

-Celebration
+Name

+The Monacan were also historically known as the Manskin.
+Their territory on the Pamunkey River was also called Manskin.

+Manonoakins on the Eastern Shore

+Complicating matters, one of the subgroups of the Algonquian-speaking Pocomoke people who lived on what is now known as the Eastern Shore of Maryland, was sometimes called the Manonoakin or Manakin tribe.
+Although Capt.
+John Smith encountered the Pocomoke people in the early 17th century, and some descendants continue to live in the area, disease and governmental displacement policies devastated the tribe by that century's end.
+Maryland only began contemplating state recognition of its Indigenous people in 1974 with the creation of its Commission on Indian Affairs.
+Unlike Virginia, it has to date only recognized officially two tribes, the Piscataway (who lived across from modern Washington, D.C.) and the Accohonnock (who also lived on the Eastern shore), and neither has achieved federal recognition.
+Nonetheless, Maryland in December 2023 unveiled a historical marker commemorating the Manonaokin village.
+Furthermore, in Tidewater Virginia, a plantation constructed for founding father Francis Lightfoot Lee was called Menokin after the place name used by the Rappahannock people, another Algonquian-speaking people and who like the Monacan received federal recognition in 2018.

+Celebrations

 Today the Monacan Indian Nation operates a yearly powwow in May, and a homecoming celebration in October.
 A model of an ancient Monacan village has been constructed as part of Natural Bridge (Virginia) State Park, in nearby Rockbridge County.